 The sample pump should start immediately after the front panel power switch is turned ON.
-With the Sample Inlet plugged, the test function PRES should read about 10 in-Hg for a pump that is in good condition.
+With the sample inlet plugged, the test function PRES should read less than 10 in-Hg for a pump that is in good condition.
 The pump needs rebuilding if the reading is above 10 in-Hg.
-If the test function SAMP FL is greater than 10 cm3/min there is a leak in the pneumatic lines.
+If the test function SAMP FL is greater than 10 cm/min there is a leak in the pneumatic lines.